Video Club on the Ecological Crisis

-Every academic semester, Climate Commons screens a collection of documentaries surrounding the theme of climate change.
-Here, you will find all of the films we have featured in our series as well as some that we wanted to, but did not include.
+Climate Commons regularly screens a collection of documentaries surrounding the theme of climate change.
+Here, you will find all of the films we have featured in our series so far, followed by more films that we may screen in the future.

 Issues of climate change are not separate from racism.
 “Remember Africville” discloses issues of environmental racism, segregation, relocation, intergenerational trauma, and systemic oppression against Black communities in Halifax, Nova Scotia.
 Showcasing the resiliency of Black community leaders and members, this documentary discusses the physical and figurative toxicity seeping from white supremacist institutions.